Change Point Detection on A Separable Model for Dynamic Networks: Introduction

 \end{itemize}

 The rest of the paper is organized as follows.
 In Section \ref{sec_background}, we review the STERGM for dynamic networks.
-In Section \ref{sec_inference}, we present the likelihood-based objective function with Group Fused Lasso regularization, and we derive an ADMM to solve the optimization problem.
-In Section \ref{sec_model_selection}, we discuss change points localization after parameter learning, along with model selection and post-processing.
+In Section \ref{sec_inference}, we present the likelihood-based objective function with Group Fused Lasso regularization, and we derive an Alternating Direction Method of Multipliers to solve the optimization problem.
+In Section \ref{sec_model_selection}, we discuss change points localization after parameter learning, along with model selection.
 In Section \ref{sec_experiments}, we implement our method on simulated and real data.
-In Section \ref{sec_discussion}, we conclude our work with a discussion and potential future developments.
+In Section \ref{sec_discussion}, we conclude our work with a discussion on the limitation and potential future developments.